-Created by environmental activist Trang Nguyen and award-winning manga artist Jeet Zdung, Saving H'non: Chang and the Elephant is an inspirational graphic-novel adventure, based on a true story, about a young conservationist who overcomes the odds to give H'non the elephant the life she deserves after 50 years of hardship.
+Created by wildlife activist Trang Nguyen – who was featured as one of the environmental heroes in episode eight of the BBC’s Planet Earth III – and award-winning manga artist Jeet Zdung, Saving H'non: Chang and the Elephant is an inspirational graphic-novel adventure, based on a true story, about a young conservationist who overcomes the odds to give H'non the elephant the life she deserves after 50 years of hardship.

 Chang’s daring story is for any young reader, animal lover and intrepid explorer who’s ready for adventure!

 PRAISE FOR SAVING SORYA: CHANG AND THE SUN BEAR

 Winner of the 2023 Yoto Carnegie Medal for Illustration

 'A beautiful, moving and uplifting tale of perseverance and overcoming challenge, and how small steps can make a big difference.' - BookTrust

 'I cannot praise this book enough.' – Mat Tobin

 'The epitome of wild and free.' - Kirkus Reviews, starred review